Welcome distractions: Attainable projects to improve your home during lockdown | Produced by Seattle Times Marketing

 Kitchen makeover: “Kitchens, bathrooms — always the best return on your money,” Lancaster says.
 In Seattle, a kitchen remodel starts at $50,000 and jumps up exponentially from there.
 When you blow out walls or add windows, you’re changing the structure of the house and that ratchets up the price tag fast.

 It sounds like a ton of money (it is!), but consider this: In modern homes, the kitchen is the most important room in the house.
 Picture an open-concept kitchen with a big island in the middle, bar seating all around for your friends and family, and a gas range behind you.
 It’s perfect for anyone who loves to cook and entertain.
-“Pretty much whatever you do in the kitchen, you’re going to get your money back out of again,” Chandler says.
+“Pretty much whatever you do in the kitchen, you’re going to get your money back out of again,” says Ren Chandler, president and founder of Dyna Contracting in Seattle.

 If your budget is tight, instead of doing a full-blown kitchen remodel, sand down and repaint your cabinets.
 Remember 20 years ago, when cherry cabinets and black granite countertops were all the rage?
 Well, they’re not the rage anymore.
 A coat of white or light gray paint will give those dated cabinet fronts new life.
 There are lots of YouTube videos, as well as a Lowe’s tutorial, that give step-by-step instructions.